Earth... The Vinyl Frontier

 Mainly a used book emporium, this three-story shop also carries a large variety of classical LPs, mostly in the $2-$6 range.
 Except for the most common titles and mono releases, Shaded Dogs and their audiophile cousins are scarce, but the otherwise large selection and very reasonable prices more than make up for this.
 Be sure to go to the third floor where most of the bins are located.

-3. The Kitchen Witch
+- Kitchen Witch Cookbooks

 631 Toulouse Street